Jiachen Hu

 - ICLRDistributed Bandit Learning: Near-Optimal Regret with Efficient CommunicationIn International Conference on Learning Representations, 2020

-We design communication protocols for distributed bandit learning with M agents under central coordination.
-For multi-armed bandits, we achieve near-optimal regret with only \(O(M\log(MK))\) communication cost — independent of the time horizon T and matching the lower bound up to a log factor.
+Highlights: We design communication protocols for distributed bandit learning with $M$ agents under central coordination.
+For multi-armed bandits, we achieve near-optimal regret with only \(O(M\log(MK))\) communication cost — independent of the time horizon $T$ and matching the lower bound up to a log factor.